 CT Plenary will not request CT4 to come out with the solution.
 The discussion in CT1 and CT4 should be based on the technical merits.
+CT does not make any recommendation with regards to the technical solution proposed in this contribution.